 All the work delivered to the customer is done by The Scrum Team.
-It consists of a set of individuals (not only developers as you might think at first) working together to deliver the requested and committed product increments.
+It comprises a set of individuals (not only developers as you might think at first) working together to deliver the requested and committed product increments.
 They can be software engineers, architects, programmers, analysts, QA experts, testers, UI designers, etc.

 To underline the importance of collaboration and working in teams, Scrum Framework as any other Agile practice does not define a role for individuals within a team, because the team is more important than the individual.
 To work effectively, it is important that everyone in the team follows a common goal, adheres to the same norms and rules and shows respect to each other.

 The norms and rules should be agreed upon from the beginning, otherwise the team will waste valuable time later on to discuss on things that otherwise will be regulated by these norms and rules.
 Examples of such rules are: time and location of the Daily Scrum Meeting, the Definition Of Done (DoD) used to decide if work is finished or not, coding guidelines tools to use, etc.

 The Scrum Team as a whole is responsible to deliver the committed product in time and with the defined quality.
 A good result or a failure is never attributed to a single team member but always the result of the Scrum Team.